 To quantify Building Block 3, EPA modeled baseline renewable generation in 2021 and then added an annual "growth factor" each year to project how quickly renewable generation could grow under the Rule.
-To determine the growth factor, EPA used historical data on five renewable-energy technologies to calculate both the average and maximum amount of generating capacity that was built between 2010 and 2014 for each technology.
+To determine the growth factor, EPA used historical data on five renewable-energy technologies to calculate both the average and maximum amount of generating capacity that was built between 2010 and summer capacity factor have units equipped with duct burners.
+See Cover Sheet, "2012 NGCC Plant Capacity Factor" (summarizing EPA-HQ-OAR-2013-0602-0250), JA.

+2014 for each technology.
 EPA then computed the average and maximum generation-using present-day technology-that could be added to the grid from building that much new renewable capacity each year.

-For the Rule's first two years, EPA projected that renewable generation would only grow beyond the 2021 baseline at the average historical pace; starting in 2024,

-EPA projected that generation could grow at the maximum historical pace.
+For the Rule's first two years, EPA projected that renewable generation would only grow beyond the 2021 baseline at the average historical pace; starting in 2024, EPA projected that generation could grow at the maximum historical pace.
 80 Fed.
-Reg. at 64,807-08; Mitigation TSD 4-1-4-6, SA068-73.
+Reg. at 64,807-08; Mitigation TSD 4-1-4-6, JA.
 Under this projection, total renewable generation in 2030 reaches 706,030,112 megawatt-hours.
 80 Fed.
 Reg. at 64,808.

 EPA then tested the "technical feasibility and cost-effectiveness" of the projected generation in the Integrated Planning Model, which confirmed that it could be installed at a reasonable cost, accounting for considerations like resource availability and distance from transmission.
-Id. at 64,808-09; Mitigation TSD 4-6-4-9, SA073-76.
+Id. at 64,808-09; Mitigation TSD 4-6-4-9, JA.
 The Model also distributed the generation between the three interconnections to calculate Building Block 3's contribution to the regional rates.
 Id.